JuanTocaB/Cache_DB/README.md

 ## Description

-> It's a degree proyect where we had to develop a
+> It's a degree proJect where we had to develop a
 >simple cache with a key-value relation using java

 ### 🏠 [Homepage]()